Anti-Putin protesters show their strength in Russia

 Even so, opinion polls show Putin's ratings, although still high by Western standards, are falling.

-Speakers at the rally criticised Putin over new laws increasing protesters' fines, stiff punishment for defamation and new controls on foreign-funded campaign groups.
+Speakers at the rally criticized Putin over new laws increasing protesters' fines, stiff punishment for defamation and new controls on foreign-funded campaign groups.

 Opposition deputy Gennady Gudkov was expelled from parliament on Friday on allegations of continuing business activities while holding a seat in the house and Navalny could face 10 years in jail on theft charges.
 Both deny the charges.